 Civil rights

-During the review period, Thailand remained an electoral authoritarian regime rather than a democracy, as authoritarian institutions exert enormous power over democratic institutions.
-The 2019 election was neither free nor fair.
-The country possesses a weak, elected lower house and an appointed upper house (Senate) whose members are overwhelmingly representatives of bureaucratic-military-monarchical interests.
-Despite the holding of elections and legal and constitutional rights, democratic institutions are unstable, ineffective, and unable to deliver elected civilian control over the monarchy and the military.
-Though this pseudo-democratic system allows for elections (including the general election of 2023), the overwhelming influence of the monarchy and the military prevents any further democratic gains.
+During the review period, Thailand was under a non-democratic regime, in which some democratic institutions existed but authoritarian institutions exerted enormous power over them.
+The 2019 general election was not fully free and fair because it was overseen by an Election Commission and Constitutional Court appointed by the junta from 2014 to 2019.
+The country has a weak elected lower house and an appointed upper house (Senate) whose members do not represent the will of Thailand’s majority.
+Despite the existence of elections and legal and constitutional rights, democratic institutions are unstable, ineffective, and unable to deliver elected civilian control over the monarchy and the military.
+Although this pseudo-democratic system allows for elections (including the 2023 general election, which produced an elected civilian-led government), the overwhelming influence of the monarchy and the military prevents further democratic gains.

 Performance of democratic institutions

 The notion of democracy has been highly contested, especially since the 2006 military coup in Thailand.
-The military junta (2014 – 2019) abolished Thailand’s defective democracy, replacing it with autocratic rule.
-In 2018, the junta demonstrated that it would use the façade of democratic institutions (endorsed by the monarchy) to continue its rule by establishing a proxy political party (Palang Pracharat), which the junta-appointed Election Commission helped achieve victory in the 2019 general election, after which junta leader General Prayuth was selected as prime minister (thanks to votes by the junta-appointed Senate).
+The military junta (2014 – 2019) abolished Thailand’s defective democracy of 2008 to 2014, replacing it with autocratic rule.
+In 2018, the junta demonstrated that it would use the facade of democratic institutions (endorsed by the monarchy) to continue its rule by establishing a proxy political party (the Palang Pracharat Party) that reflected arch-royalist notions of democracy.
+The junta-appointed Election Commission helped this party achieve victory in the March 2019 general election, after which junta leader General Prayuth was selected as prime minister (thanks to votes by the junta-appointed Senate).
 However, voting behavior in that election showed that a growing number of Thais wanted political reform.
-In 2023, Prayuth associates himself with another party identified with the military (Ruam Thai Sang Chart), while Deputy Prime Minister General Prawit Wongsuwan heads Palang Pracharat.
-In 2023, though Thais remain divided about Prayuth, poll after poll indicates his increasing lack of popularity.
+Many youthful voters were encouraged by the relatively successful showing of the progressive Future Forward Party in the 2019 election – though the Constitutional Court dissolved this party in 2020.
 Since July 2020, large numbers of youth-led demonstrations have vociferously called for democratic reforms and even reform of the monarchy.
-By 2021, these protests had erupted into violence and multiple imprisonments.
-It is possible that the growing chaos could lead to a military coup.
-Thailand’s post-2019 military-dominated façade democracy used the excuse of the COVID-19 pandemic to apply draconian laws (e.g., emergency decree) as a means to sustain its power.
-In 2023, despite Thais still broadly accepting notions of democracy, this acceptance is unstable as the monarchy and the military continue to exercise vetoes over the political landscape.
+By 2021, these protests had erupted in violence and led to multiple imprisonments.
+In the May 2023 election, three notions of democracy competed, each represented by a different party: arch-royalist democracy (Ruam Thai Sang Chart; Palang Pracharat), populist democracy (Pheu Thai) and progressive democracy (Move Forward).
+In this election, the earlier popular support for the dissolved Future Forward had shifted to that party’s successor, the Move Forward Party.
+The election results indicated that Move Forward won.
+However, like Future Forward, Move Forward was dissolved (in 2024) by the Constitutional Court.
+Meanwhile, the earlier popularity of ex-Prime Minister Thaksin’s Pheu Thai Party (reflecting a notion of populist democracy), which came in second place in the election, was tested in August 2023 when Thaksin influenced it to enter into a coalition with arch-royalist political parties – against progressive election winner Move Forward (which then went into the parliamentary opposition).
+In 2024, although Thais still broadly accept notions of democracy, this acceptance is unstable, as the monarchy and the military continue to exercise veto power over the political landscape.

 Commitment to democratic institutions

-Traditionally, Thailand’s party system has been unstable, under-institutionalized, highly fragmented, polarized and factionalized, as well as fractionalized.
+Traditionally, Thailand’s party system has been unstable, under-institutionalized, highly fragmented, polarized, factionalized and fractionalized.
 Parties are often short-lived and are generally driven by elites with shallow roots in society.
 Rank-and-file members have little influence over party decisions.
-Party switching is rife, and party operations generally lack transparency.
-Sustaining a free-and-open party system has been difficult given that the country has been interrupted by multiple coups.
-There have been 20 constitutions, and both monarchy and military have influenced each.
+Party switching is common, and party operations generally lack transparency.
+Sustaining a free and open party system has been difficult given that the country has experienced multiple coups.
+There have been 20 constitutions, and both the monarchy and the military have influenced each.
 Under the last military junta (2014 – 2019), parties were forbidden from holding meetings or engaging in political activities.
-The junta-devised electoral formula made it impossible for parties to win a lower-house majority of seats.
+The junta-devised electoral formula made it impossible for parties to win a majority of seats in the lower house.
 It also exacerbated party divisions and intraparty factionalism.
-The 2019 election produced an equilibrium of parties in the lower house (there are no elections or parties in the Senate).
-This was divided between the junta-created Palang Pracharat, which formed a ruling coalition with its smaller party allies on one side, and the pro-Thaksin Pheu Thai and their allied parties on the other side, which formed the opposition.
-Three medium-sized parties existed between these two groups: the Democrats and Bhumjaithai (which joined the coalition) and Future Forward (which joined the opposition).
-In February 2020, Future Forward was dissolved by the junta-appointed Constitutional Court, and it was succeeded by the smaller Move Forward Party.
+The 2019 election produced an equilibrium among parties in the lower house (there are no elections or parties in the Senate).
+This equilibrium was divided between the junta-created Palang Pracharat, which formed a ruling coalition with smaller party allies on one side, and the pro-Thaksin Pheu Thai and allied parties on the other, which formed the opposition.
+Three medium-sized parties existed between these two groups: the Democrats and Bhumjaithai Party (which joined the coalition) and Future Forward (which joined the opposition).
+In February 2020, Future Forward was dissolved by the junta-appointed Constitutional Court, and succeeded by the smaller Move Forward Party.
 Provincial-level elections held in December 2020 did not require candidates to belong to parties.
 In the run-up to the 2023 general election, parliament passed rule changes to benefit large parties at the polls.
 At the time, 76 political parties had been registered with the Election Commission.
-Major parties competing in the election were Thaksin’s Pheu Thai, Palang Pracharat (led by Deputy Prime Minister General Prawit Wongsuwan), Ruam Thai Sang Chart (formally linked to Prime Minister General Prayuth), and Bhumjaithai.
-The 2023 election looks likely to repeat the 2019 poll results: a ruling coalition composed of pro-military and conservative parties, while the pro-Thaksin Pheu Thai and smaller Move Forward remain in the opposition.
+Major parties competing in the election were Thaksin’s Pheu Thai Party, Palang Pracharat Party (led by Deputy Prime Minister General Prawit Wongsuwan), Ruam Thai Sang Chart (formally linked to Prime Minister General Prayuth) and Bhumjaithai Party.
+Following the 2023 election, a ruling coalition government was formed.
+As of 2024, that coalition remained in office.
+Led by Pheu Thai, it contained 11 parties, with seven holding ministerial portfolios.
+The Move Forward Party, though it won the election, was forced into the parliamentary opposition.
+In August 2024, Move Forward was dissolved by the Constitutional Court.
+It regrouped days later as the People’s Party.
+Pheu Thai will likely continue leading the government until the next election, which will be held in 2027 at the latest, unless the judiciary or military overturns the government.

 Party system

-The strength of societal organizations and interest groups has varied depending on the sector in which they operate.
-Before the 2014 coup d’état, politically-based social movements, specifically the pro-Thaksin United Front for Democracy Against Dictatorship (UDD) “Red Shirts” and anti-Thaksin People’s Democratic Reform Committee (PDRC), acrimoniously opposed each other.
-Business associations, especially the Thai Chamber of Commerce (TCC) and the Federation of Thai Industries, have been efficient in influencing state policy.
+The strength of societal organizations and interest groups has varied by sector.
+Before the 2014 coup d’etat, politically based social movements – specifically the pro-Thaksin United Front for Democracy Against Dictatorship (UDD) “Red Shirts” and the anti-Thaksin People’s Democratic Reform Committee (PDRC) – acrimoniously opposed each other.
+Business associations, especially the Thai Chamber of Commerce and the Federation of Thai Industries, have been effective at influencing state policy.
 Labor unions have been mostly unsuccessful.
-There are several environmental, women’s, LGBTQ+ interest groups, and ethnic minority interest groups (which also act as NGOs).
-The alliance of groups that forced pro-Thaksin governments from power in 2006 and 2014 included societal groups such as “Yellow Shirts,” the PDRC, the Democrat Party, some NGOs, some professional associations, and business elites.
+There are several environmental, women’s, LGBTQ+ and ethnic minority interest groups (which also act as non-governmental organizations).
+The alliance of groups that forced pro-Thaksin governments from power in 2006 and 2014 included societal groups such as “Yellow Shirts,” the PDRC, the Democrat Party, some NGOs, some professional associations and business elites.
 During the 2019 general election, the UDD supported the pro-Thaksin Pheu Thai and Pheu Chart parties, while anti-Thaksin interest groups backed the conservative Palang Pracharat and Democrat parties.
-Urban youths, organized into pro-democracy interest groups, supported the Future Forward Party.
+Urban youth, organized into pro-democracy interest groups, supported the Future Forward Party.
 Following its 2020 dissolution, young people began demonstrating in favor of democratic, military and monarchical reform.
 At least 13 groups were formed, demonstrating primarily in Bangkok, Chiang Mai and other urban centers throughout the country.
-The explosive growth of social media usage in the past decade has vastly expanded the number of new digitally mediated social organizations, thereby enlarging the civic space.
+Many of these groups existed during the 2023 general election.
+The explosive growth of social media usage over the past decade has vastly expanded the number of new digitally mediated social organizations, thereby enlarging the civic space.
 Specifically, the post-2020 youth-led protests used social media to spread information about their cause.
-These groups even converged online under the progressive Asian “Milk-Tea Alliance.”
+In 2022, the Thai parliament was considering a bill to control foundations and associations, but it had not yet become law.
+In January 2025, the same-sex marriage law, passed in 2024, was enacted.
+Various civil society groups advocating for LGBTQ+ rights played a crucial role in this legislative success.

 Interest groups

 Thai society and its elites are split over democracy, with the urban middle class less supportive and the rural poor generally favoring less military intervention in democracy.
 Polls connected to right-wing societal groups found strong popular support for and high levels of satisfaction with the junta (2014 – 2019).
-The junta claimed popular legitimacy in 2016 because of the passage of a referendum on a military-supported constitutional draft, in which opponents were prevented from campaigning against it.
+The junta claimed popular legitimacy in 2016 because of the passage of a referendum on a military-supported constitutional draft, in which opponents were prevented from campaigning against the draft.
 Intensifying civilian preference for a return to democracy pressured the junta into holding a general election in March 2019.
-Anti-Thaksin Thais (generally from the urban middle and upper classes) supported the formation of an elected government led by ex-junta leader Prayuth.
-Since July 2020, demonstrations demanding more democracy, which have occurred in Bangkok and other parts of Thailand, attest to the fact that popular approval of the current state of democracy in the country has diminished considerably.
-However, as evidenced by some polls, Thais remain divided over Prayuth’s government.
-The COVID-19 pandemic has convinced some Thais of the need for a strong regime in power, such as that of the current prime minister, while others want more accountability.
-However, some former supporters of Thaksin (including Red Shirt activists and politicians) switched allegiances to support the pro-military Palang Pracharat party in 2019 and 2023 and the Ruam Thai Sang Chart party in 2023.
-Such behavior reflects a greater acceptance of less democratic norms and procedures.
-Finally, conservative Thais tend to support a strong monarchy, despite how this impinges on democratic norms and procedures.
+Anti-Thaksin Thais (generally from the urban middle and upper classes) supported the formation of an elected government led by former junta leader Prayuth.
+Since July 2020, demonstrations demanding more democracy in Bangkok and other parts of Thailand have indicated that popular approval of the current state of democracy in the country has diminished considerably.
+However, as evidenced by some polls, Thais remain divided over Prayuth’s regime.
+The COVID-19 pandemic convinced some Thais of the need for a strong regime in power, such as that of the current prime minister, while others want more accountability.
+The 2023 election, won by the reformist Move Forward Party, suggested that most Thais preferred a move toward a more progressive direction in Thailand.
+Other Thais remained enamored with Thaksin and his Pheu Thai Party.
+Still other Thais support hard-right parties such as Ruam Thai Sang Chart, Palang Pracharat and Bhumjaithai.
+In 2025, Pheu Thai continued to lead a ruling coalition in Thailand, with the aforementioned conservative parties undergirding it.
+A bare majority of Thais support the monarchy, despite the way the system has undermined democratic norms and procedures.

 Approval of democracy

 In Thailand, the family and clan are at the center of social behavior and collective action.
-Dense social networks have brought forth political parties, business associations, unions, NGOs and student groups.
-The military junta promoted social enterprises and social capital as part of its 20-year national strategy, labeled “Thailand 4.0.”
-The junta created a revolving fund for promoting social enterprises, to be financed in part by the profits generated by social enterprises themselves.
-Individuals investing in the equities of social enterprises could receive a tax deduction for the invested amounts.
+Dense social networks have given rise to political parties, business associations, unions, NGOs and student groups.
+The military junta (2014 – 2019) promoted social enterprises and social capital as part of its 20-year national strategy, called “Thailand 4.0.”
+The junta created a revolving fund to promote social enterprises, financed in part by profits generated by the social enterprises themselves.
 Under the Prayuth-led government (2019 – 2023), the state intensified efforts to encourage greater social capital-based relationships, viewing social capital as a way to fill the gap left by weak public sector accountability.
 Consecutive national economic and social development plans (including the current one) have sought to harness social capital as a means of bolstering development.
 The Thai Social Enterprise Office (TSEO), created in 2010 to provide backing for social enterprises, has been revitalized since the 2019 election.
 In 2019, the government created the Social Enterprise Promotion Act, which offers tax relief for corporations establishing social enterprises and tax incentives for social investment.
-By 2023, Thailand possessed well over 120,000 social enterprises.
-There is no evidence to date that the COVID-19 pandemic has diminished the solidarity, trust, and capacities of Thai civil society.
+By 2023, Thailand had well over 120,000 social enterprises.
+Since taking office in 2023, the Pheu Thai-led government has pushed for social enterprises that positively impact communities.
+Additionally, good governance has encouraged consumer and partner confidence.

 Social capital

-The persistently high level of inequality is sufficiently ingrained to marginalize particular sections of society, preventing them from accessing adequate levels of education and health care.
-A large number of Thais continue to suffer from poverty, social exclusion, or discrimination due to gender, ethnicity, or geographic location.
-In 2021, Thai women continued to experience a disproportionate share of inequality, as indicated by Thailand’s measurement of 0.333 on the Gender Inequality Index.
+The persistently high level of inequality is so deeply ingrained that it marginalizes particular segments of society, limiting their access to adequate education and health care.
+Many Thais continue to suffer poverty, social exclusion or discrimination because of gender, ethnicity or geographic location.
+In 2022, Thai women continued to suffer considerable inequality.
+Thailand scored 0.310 on the Gender Inequality Index, ranked at 74th place worldwide.

 Socioeconomic barriers